Recently there have been a lot of changes to the Australian Working Holiday Visa. This includes the Subclass 417 and 472 visas.

 Currently, to apply for the second working holiday visa, applicants are required to do 88 days of regional work.
 If you wanted to apply for the 3rd year WHV, you would then need to do an additional 6 months of regional work whilst on your second working holiday visa.
 The availability of a third-year visa will attract working holiday makers to work for longer in regional Australia.

 The types of work which will allow you to extend for your third-year visa can be found here.
-But an overview of the suitable work can be found below:
+But an overview of industries and areas that are approved for specified work can be found below:

 Increase in Age to 35